Join Me On A Scenic 16-mile Hike in Big Pine Lakes

 DISCLOSURE: This post may contain affiliate links.
 If you purchase after clicking one of my links, I may earn a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, see my disclaimer.

 I wanted to celebrate my 10th anniversary of living in America with a memorable experience, so I chose to do the 16-mile Big Pine Lakes trail.
 The trail is considered one of the best hiking trails in California and takes you on the most scenic hike through the Sierra Nevada wilderness, where you can see up to nine lakes.
 I backpacked to Big Pine Lakes two years ago.
-So, this time, I decided to complete the entire Big Pine Lakes hike as a day hike.
+So, this time, I decided to complete the entire Big Pine Lakes trail as a day hike.
 Below is my hiking guide for Big Pine Lakes.

 Camping at the trailhead